noorahmed1000/Mobile_App_Dev_Labs/README.md

-All the labs are in the bin folder
+All the labs are in the lib folder